yala/NeuraCrypt-Challenge/README.md

 While in real world scenarios, an attacker would not have access to matching raw images, this simplified setting offers an informative benchmark in understanding the privacy offered by NeuraCrypt architectures.

 ### Baselines
 The MMD attack presented in the [paper](https://arxiv.org/abs/2106.02484) can obtain a >99% accuracy on the linear encodings in this challenge.
 However, it does not obtain an accuracy >5% on NeuraCrypt-7.
-See the leaderboards for more details.

 The MMD attack was run using `mmd_attacks.sh`.